jerryhanks/Rave/README.md

 ## How to use

-You can call Rave within your activity as shown below.
+You can call Rave within your activity as shown below with or without the item price.
+However, if you call rave with the item price, the Input field for Amount will be hidden, otherwise, it will be show.
 ```
 public class MainActivity extends AppCompatActivity {